ScaleIT-Org/documentation/source/appguideline.md

 # Create your own ScaleIT APP:

-To create your own ScaleIT application for the ScaleIT [architecture][13] there are many dependencies, structures or requirements you should take care of.
-But fortunately we already did a lot of the work for you and created many examples, templates and documentation about this procedure.
-In this article I will show you how to use these already existing structures to create your own ScaleIT application with ease.
+To create your own ScaleIT application for the ScaleIT [architecture][13], there are many dependencies, structures or requirements you should take care of.
+Fortunately, we already did lot of the work for you and created many examples, templates and documentation about this procedure.
+In this article, I will show you how to use these already existing structures to create your own ScaleIT application with ease.

-If you are new to the whole ScaleIT world I would suggest you to first read our basic [documentation][1] about the platform to get an quick overview about the main aspects why you or your company should use it.
+If you are new to the whole ScaleIT world I would suggest you to first read our basic [documentation][1] about the platform to get a quick overview about the main aspects why you or your company should use it.

 ### Install Dependencies

-First of all make sure [Docker][4] and [Docker Compose][8] is installed on your machine.
+First of all, make sure [Docker][4] and [Docker Compose][8] is installed on your machine.
-To setup your programming environment you should also install [ASP.Net][5] or [NodeJS][6] regarding to your backend decision and additional the [NPM][7] package manager.
+To set up your programming environment you should also install [ASP.Net][5] or [NodeJS][6] (regarding to your backend decision) and the [NPM][7] package manager.
 For problems or new versions please refer to the respective sources.

 ### Getting Started

 As I mentioned before there are already some templates and [sidecars](#furtherReading) you should use to get started with your ScaleIT app.
-Before you start you should now that we specified a project structure which all applications should follow to stay consistent and to orientate yourself faster through someone else's project.
+Before you start you should know the specified project's structure which all applications should follow to keep consistency and to orientate yourself faster through a project, developed by someone else.
 Use [this][17] repo as your starting point.
-You can see the desired folder structure and templates for the documentation e.g. Readme's ...
+You can see the desired folder structure and templates for the documentation (e.g. Readme) ...

     <app_name>
     ├── docker-compose.yml